Searching for My Relatives Part 1: Kilkenny, Ireland

 Ancestry Gets the Search Started

-I planned to amass as much information as possible, get to the town listed, and place some local inquiries.
-First up, a search into my father’s line.
+I planned to amass as much information as possible, get to the town listed, and place local inquiries.
+First up, I searched my father’s line.
 As I started my research, the first relatives I could find born outside of North America were from Kilkenny, Ireland.
 I was hot on the trail now, or so I thought.
-Further research into Kilkenny led me to the discovery that not only was it a town, but also it was the county.
-Consequently, as the county seat, Kilkenny was used as the primary records center, and entries could be for anywhere in the county.
+Further research into Kilkenny led me to discover that it was a town and a county.
+Consequently, as the county seat, Kilkenny was the primary records center, and entries could be made for anywhere in the county.

 John-Irish-Records